hyouteki/MemeShift/README.md

 # MemeShift
-**A image segmenting program built on Python using mean shift algorithm.
+**An image segmenting program built on Python using mean shift algorithm.
 [Image segmentation](https://en.wikipedia.org/wiki/Image_segmentation) is the process of partitioning a digital image into multiple image segments, also known as image regions or image objects**

 ### Orginal image
 <kbd>